raphael1-w/Open-Webui-Enhancements/README.md

 # Open Webui Enhancements

-This repository contains enhancements for the Open WebUI project, implemented as custom functions and tools.
+This repository contains custom functions and tools for Open WebUI.

 ## Contents